 Currency exchange: Changes in the relative values of different currencies may adversely affect the value of investments and any related income.

-Derivatives: The use of derivatives is not intended to increase the overall level of risk.
-However, the use of derivatives may still lead to large changes in value and includes the potential for large financial loss.
+Derivatives: The use of derivatives may increase overall risk by magnifying the effect of both gains and losses.
+This may lead to large changes in value and potentially large financial loss.

-Bond and Multi-asset funds may invest more than 35% of their assets in securities issued or guaranteed by an EEA state.
+Bond and Multi-asset strategies may invest more than 35% of their assets in securities issued or guaranteed by an EEA state.